Every time you surf the web, a whole bunch of technical stuff happens behind the scenes to deliver content to your screen.

 To compress your images to their minimum, use a tool like Squoosh, a tool developed by Google to shrink image file sizes at the slight expense of image quality.
 The more you shrink the file size, the lower the image quality can get -- use Squoosh's sliding compressor meter to strike a balance between quality and size that suits you.

 Your time is precious, though, and compressing images one by one can be a tedious task.
 To compress many images at once, consider using TinyPNG.

 6. Evaluate other parts of your page that are contributing to page load time.

 Cutting and compressing images are a great first step to reducing HTTP requests and page load time.
 But what else did you see on the Network panel that's adding requests?
 For example, you might find that a video or Twitter integration adds an entire second or two to your load time.
 That's good to know.
 From there, you and your team can decide whether those assets are worth keeping.

 Every CSS file you use for your website adds to the number of HTTP requests your website requires, thereby adding time to your page load speed.
 While this is sometimes unavoidable, in most cases, you can actually combine two or more CSS files together.
 (You may have to get help from a developer for this.)

-Why?
-Because CSS code can be anywhere on your site or in any number of files, and it'll still works just as well.
+CSS code can be anywhere on your site or in any number of files, and it'll still works just as well.
 In fact, often the only reason a site has multiple CSS files in the first place is because the site's designer found it easier to work with separate files.
-(To learn about combining CSS files in more detail, take a look at this front-end website performance guide.)
+To learn more about combining CSS files, take a look at this front-end website performance guide.